 Summary

 To test multiple cells, and return the value from the first non-blank cell, you can use a formula based on the IF function.
-In the example shown, column D holds task complete dates.
-The formula in cell F5 is:
+In the example shown, the formula in cell G5 is:

 =IF(B5<>"",B5,IF(C5<>"",C5,IF(D5<>"",D5,IF(E5<>"",E5,"no value"))))

-which returns a value from the first non-blank cell, B5, C5, D5, or E5, respectively.
+The result is the first non-blank cell: B5, C5, D5, or E5, respectively.
 When all cells are blank, the formula returns "no value".
 The value returned when all cells are blank can be adjusted as desired.

 Generic formula